INI Converter

 Does it support every INI dialect?

-No. It uses a narrow parse model with section headers, key=value assignments, whole-line comments, duplicate-key policy, and conservative scalar typing.
-Dialect features such as interpolation, colon delimiters, key-only options, and multiline values should be checked before relying on the output.
+No. It supports section headers, key=value assignments, whole-line comments, duplicate-key policy, and conservative scalar typing.
+Interpolation, colon delimiters, key-only options, multiline values, and parser-specific include behavior should be checked in the destination parser.

 Why did text after a semicolon stay in the value?